yuvasrii-21/Network/WAN-Connectivity-Using-OSPF/README.md

 ## Purpose

-Design and implement a scalable multi-branch Wide Area Network (WAN) using OSPF dynamic routing to provide reliable communication between geographically separated branch offices.
+The purpose of this project is to design and implement a scalable multi-branch Wide Area Network (WAN) using **OSPF (Open Shortest Path First)** dynamic routing.
+The project demonstrates how geographically separated branch offices can communicate efficiently through dynamically learned routes over simulated WAN links in Cisco Packet Tracer.

 ---

 ## Project Description

-Designed and implemented a multi-branch enterprise WAN using **Cisco Packet Tracer**, connecting **Bangalore**, **Chennai**, and **Hyderabad** branch offices.
-Each branch contains an independent Local Area Network (LAN) connected through a Layer 2 switch.
-The branch routers are interconnected using **Serial DCE/DTE point-to-point links** to simulate WAN connectivity.
-Configured **OSPF (Open Shortest Path First)** as the dynamic routing protocol to automatically exchange routes between branches, enabling seamless communication across the enterprise network.
-Network connectivity and routing were verified using **Ping**, **OSPF neighbor verification**, and routing table inspection.
+This project simulates a multi-branch enterprise network connecting **Bangalore**, **Chennai**, and **Hyderabad** branch offices using **Cisco Packet Tracer**.

+Each branch consists of:

+- One Router
+- One Layer 2 Switch
+- One Local Area Network (LAN)

+The branch routers are interconnected using **Serial DCE/DTE point-to-point links**, representing dedicated WAN circuits. **OSPF Area 0** is configured on all routers to dynamically exchange routing information, allowing automatic route learning and seamless communication between all branch networks.

+The implementation demonstrates enterprise routing concepts, WAN connectivity, dynamic routing configuration, and network verification techniques commonly used in production environments.

 ---

-## WAN Architecture
+# WAN Architecture

-This project simulates a multi-branch enterprise WAN where branch offices communicate through dedicated WAN links.
+This project simulates a real-world enterprise WAN where multiple branch offices communicate over dedicated WAN connections.

 The routers are connected using **Serial DCE/DTE point-to-point links** in Cisco Packet Tracer.
-These serial links simulate dedicated WAN circuits between branch offices.
+These serial links emulate leased WAN circuits provided by an Internet Service Provider (ISP).

-In a real-world enterprise environment, organizations usually obtain WAN connectivity from an **Internet Service Provider (ISP)**.
-The ISP provides technologies such as:
+In real enterprise deployments, organizations typically obtain WAN connectivity using technologies such as:

 - MPLS VPN
 - Leased Lines